KamilleNikolajsen/burger-app/README.md

 Then run the line: { npm run dev }
 in the terminal, to start the app and mock database (db.jason)

+I have put up a mock REST API based on a JSON file (the db.json).
+This is configures in the package.json file under scripts.
+When running the {npm run dev} both the start and the server script will be run.
+This allows me to develop an application with a mock backend that serves data from the db.json file

 ## How it works

 #### *Home*